-Aromatic – Favored examples of aromatic rice are: Basmati from India, Jasmine from Thailand, Texmati from Texas, and from Louisiana, Wehani and Pecan wild rice.
-These are grain that have a distinguishing perfumed aroma when cooked.
+Aromatic – Favored examples of aromatic rice are Basmati from India, Jasmine from Thailand, Texmati from Texas, and from Louisiana, Wehani and Pecan wild rice.
+These are grain that has a distinguishing perfumed aroma when cooked.

 Sticky – Sushi and other Asian specialty dishes usually use this short grain.